Roasted Brussels Sprouts

 Using a fine-edge grater, grate the Parmesan cheese.
 Set aside until ready to use.

-Pour extra-virgin olive oil over the Brussels sprouts and sprinkle with salt and pepper.
+Pour extra-virgin olive oil over the Brussels sprouts and sprinkle with kosher salt and freshly ground black pepper.
 Carefully mix until sprouts are nicely oiled.

-Place mixture in a heated cast iron skillet and cook over medium heat, with cut sides down.
+Place mixture in the cast iron skillet and cook over medium heat in the bacon grease, with cut sides down.
 Cook until they begin to brown, 2-3 minutes.

 When using an aluminum foil-lined baking sheet, be sure to spray it with baking spray to prevent sticking.
 Trust me, I learned that lesson the hard way!